Sasha Kurmaz: Artistic practice

-He uses various media and approaches in his artistic practice, such as photography, video, public intervention, and situations, as well as diverse strategies to engage the audience through collaborative practice.
+He uses various media and approaches in his artistic practice, such as photography, collage, video, public intervention, and situations, as well as diverse strategies to engage the audience through collaborative practice.
 He also actively experiments with found and archival images and develops conceptual artists’ books.
 The main focus of his work is social and political issues and global challenges that Ukrainian society has faced in recent years.

+Despite the wide range of mediums the artist uses to realize his artistic projects, photography remains one of his primary tools.
+He often stages his photography using cardboard or paper, adding "found images" from newspapers or other print sources to contribute to the atmosphere of his works.

 Kurmaz's works have been widely presented at many international exhibitions and festivals, including exhibitions at the Akademie der Künste Berlin (Germany), Künstlerhaus Vienna (Austria), Latvian Museum of Photography (Latvia), Galeria Arsenał (Poland), Museum Folkwang (Germany), Ujazdowski Castle Centre for Contemporary Art (Poland), Museum de Fundatie (The Netherlands), NRW-Forum Düsseldorf (Germany), Forum Stadtpark (Austria), C/O Berlin (Germany), Skovde Art Museum (Sweden), Centre Photographique Marseille (France), Albertinum – Staatliche Kunstsammlungen Dresden (Germany), The DOX Centre for Contemporary Art (Czech Republic), ZKM Center for Art and Media (Germany), Stadtgalerie Künstlerhaus Lauenburg (Germany) and many others.

+Projects

+Red Horse (2022–2025)

+This project has the form of a visual diary and consists of various collages that tell first-hand about life in Ukraine and how this life is constantly changing under the influence of the destructive force of war.
+In November 2025, a book dedicated to this project was published by the Swiss publishing house Éditions Images Vevey.
+In 2026, the book received the Kraszna-Krausz Photography Book Award.